pgamer78/btt-recorder-docs/docs/startproject.rst

 1. From the home screen (half blue and half green), tap in the green area to access Projects.

 2. Tap on the green ‘New Project’ button that is seen only on a new install.
-Or, tap on the blue circle with a white plus sign.
+Or, if there are project already started, tap on the blue circle with a white plus sign.

-**NOTE**: You may tap on the left arrow in the top blue bar to go back to the previous screen at any time.
+**NOTE**: During these next steps, you may tap on the left arrow in the top blue bar to go back to the previous screen at any time.
 You may want to go to the previous screen to make a different choice.

 3. Select the Target Language.
 (The Target Language is the language into which you will translate.)